 - when all of the SMTC occasions of this intra-frequency measurement object are overlapped with the measurement gap.

-- SSB-based intra-frequency measurement with NCSG, and measurement gap is configured.
+- SSB-based intra-frequency measurement object with NCSG, and measurement gap is configured.

+- SSB based intra-frequency measurements object with no measurement gap for UE capable of [NeedForInterruptionNR-r18],

+- When UE indicates ‘no-gap’ via intraFreq-needForGap for intra-frequency measurement and indicates [no gap with interruption] via [NeedForGap-InfoNR-R18] for the intra-frequency measurement, and SMTC is partially overlapping with GAP

 The intra-frequency measurement requirements in clause 9.2.7 applies for the following scenarios:

 SSB based intra-frequency measurements without measurement gaps corresponding to an activated serving cell, when all of the SMTC occasions of this intra-frequency measurement object are overlapped by the NCSG;